Computer Engineering Requirements

 Computer Engineering Careers

 The career trajectory of people with a Computer Engineering degree appears to be focused around a few careers.
-The most common career that users with Computer Engineering degrees have experience in is Software Engineer, followed by Computer Programmer, Electrical Engineer, Web Developer, Full Stack Developer, Software Quality Assurance Engineer, Technical Support Specialist, Computer Systems Engineer, Security Architect, and Computer & Information Research Scientist.
+The most common career that users with Computer Engineering degrees have experience in is Software Engineer, followed by Computer Hardware Engineer, Computer Systems Engineer, Computer Programmer, Software Quality Assurance Engineer, Electrical Engineer, Web Developer, Robotics Engineer, Biomedical Engineer, and App Developer.

 |Career||% of graduates||% of population||Multiple|